Did Amandla Stenberg Just Use Makeup To Make Their Relationship Official?

 Advertisement

-While Stenberg's makeup artist, Nina Park, revealed on Instagram that the product to credit for the actor's autumnal look was Pat McGrath's Bronze Seduction Palette (yes, the one that costs around £100), Straus opted instead for an unidentified matte — and nearly neon — orange for her lids that, nonetheless, matched Stenberg's eyes.
+While Stenberg's makeup artist, Nina Park, revealed on Instagram that the product to credit for the actor's autumnal look was Pat McGrath's Bronze Seduction Palette (yes, the one that costs $125), Straus opted instead for a matte — and nearly neon — orange from MAC Cosmetics (à la makeup artist Rachael Krutchkoff) for her lids that, nonetheless, matched Stenberg's eyes.

 Now, while we bask in the sentiment, can someone go tell Davidson and Grande this is how you announce a relationship in 2018?